Ricky Nelson: First album, band, and No. 1 single

 During 1958 and 1959, Nelson had twelve hits in the charts in comparison with Elvis Presley's eleven.
-During these two years, Presley had recorded music only for the movie King Creole, in January and February 1958, before his induction into the U.S. Armed Forces and a brief recording session (consisting of five songs) while on military leave four months later.
+During these two years, Presley had recorded music only for the movie King Creole, in January and February 1958, before Elvis' induction into the U.S. Army and a brief recording session (consisting of five songs) while on military leave four months later.

 In the summer of 1958, Nelson conducted his first full-scale tour, averaging $5,000 nightly.
 By 1960, the Ricky Nelson International Fan Club had 9,000 chapters around the world.